Collisteru/collisteru.net/content/other/home/home.md

 Design and inspiration-wise, the three biggest influences on this site were [Gwern Branwen](https://www.gwern.net/), [betaveros](https://beta.vero.site/), and [Mark Rosenfelder](https://zompist.com/).
 I also regularly take inspiration from the [LessWrong](https://www.lesswrong.com/) and [Slate Star Codex](https://slatestarcodex.com/) communities.

-This site isn't optimized for mobile right now.
-In fact, it's basically illegible on mobile.
-I'm working on that.

 ## Contact